ecastro159/PokemonProject/readme.md

 # Simple Pokemon Project

-### This Project is meant to experiment and learn how to use [Bootstrap 5](https://getbootstrap.com/docs/5.3/getting-started/introduction/)
+### This Project was created to help learn how to use [Bootstrap 5](https://getbootstrap.com/docs/5.3/getting-started/introduction/) and to experiment with it

 #### **Objective**
 To create a simple webpage in which you can create your own pokemon team